webmechanics/helpme_cms/README.md

 #### Features:

-* Markdown syntax for page content
+* Markdown support for page content
 * Easy code integration & highlight
 * Video integration for screencast publishing
-* Auto-sized images in content
+* "Auto-sized" images in content
 * Multi-language support (English & Russian for now)
+* Extremely easy to setup and use

 #### TODO